codacy/docs/docs/faq/code-analysis/how-long-does-it-take-for-my-repository-to-be-analyzed.md

 -   **The priority of your analysis request**

-    Open-source projects have lower priority in Codacy's analysis queues.
+    Open-source projects have lower priority in the Codacy analysis queues.

 -   **Whether Codacy or your Git provider is currently experiencing issues or outages**